-The crime statistics in the following tables, which are categorized using the Federal Bureau of Investigation's (FBI's) National Incident-Based Reporting System (NIBRS) definitions, contain the number of crimes reported for each category of criminal offenses for a three-year period.
+The crime statistics in the following tables, which are categorized using the Federal Bureau of Investigation's (FBI's) Uniform Crime Reporting Program (UCR) definitions, contain the number of crimes reported for each category of criminal offenses for a three-year period.
 These categories include hate crimes, Violence Against Women Act (VAWA) offenses, arrests, and disciplinary referrals.
 Together the crimes in these four categories are referred to as Clery Act Crimes.
 Appendix A contains the definitions for all Clery Act Crimes.

-Although the Clery Act requires institutions to use the NIBRS for defining and classifying crimes, it does not require Clery Act crime reporting to meet all NIBRS standards.
-The reported crime statistics may or may not reflect the number of crimes actually committed on campus; however, they do accurately record the number of crimes reported to CSAs and to local law enforcement.
+Although the Clery Act requires institutions to use the UCR definitions for defining and classifying crimes, it does not require Clery Act Crime reporting to meet all UCR standards.
+The reported crime statistics may or may not reflect the number of crimes actually committed on campus; however, they do accurately record the number of Clery Act Crimes reported to CSAs and to local law enforcement.